JanaMus/Augusta/docs/Examples.rst

 Usage example
 """""""""""""
-Below is provided an example of the main function for generating GRN and BN.
+Below is provided an example of the main function for generating a GRN and a BN.
 See :ref:`Usage` for further available functions.

 *Note: input files must be in the current directory or a full path must be provided.*